An Unusual Christmas

 “No, you didn’t Dad!
 You didn’t even look up!”
 She glared at his giant menu for added emphasis.

-Jack sighed.
+Jack sighed from behind his menu.
 “I don’t have to.
 You do it every time I say anything these days.”

 If she’s like this at ten, what do I do when she hits thirteen?